B.Tech in Agricultural Engineering: Course, Eligibility, Career, Salary

 In order to get admission in BTech in agricultural engineering, students are required to complete 10+2 with physics, chemistry, mathematics/biology as compulsory subjects.
-Along with this, students are required to take JEE Main and JEE Advanced Exam for admission to top engineering colleges in India.
+Along with this, students are required to take JEE Main and JEE Advanced Exams for admission to top engineering colleges in India.

 Question: Is agricultural engineering in demand?

-Employment of agricultural engineers is projected to grow 2 percent from 2019 to 2029, slower than the average for all occupations.
+The employment of agricultural engineers is projected to grow 2 percent from 2019 to 2029, slower than the average for all occupations.
 The need to increase the efficiency of agricultural production systems and to reduce environmental damage should maintain demand for these workers.

 Question: Which are the top colleges for BTech in agricultural engineering?